zonblade/mini-gateway-rs/README.md

 ### Adopters

 > 👋 Using Mini-Gateway at your company? \
 > We’d love to know!
-If you're using Mini-Router in production, please reach out \
+If you're using Mini-Gateway in production, please reach out \
 > we’d be honored to list your logo on `gateway.rs` as a user. \
 > (open a PR to add your proof of usage and your logo!)